 This podcast is taken from the 'GIRFEC: Childhood, Citizenship and Children's Services' Conference held in Glasgow on the 24-26 September.
 Session 4 - Changing Children's Services.
-Bill Alexander.
-Head of Children's Services for NHS Highland and Highland Council talks about the principles and standards involved in children welfare.
+Dr Mark Creekmore, University of Michigan talks about Accountability and practical change in child welfare.

 This podcast is part of the Social Work and Health Inequalities Research Seminar Series and presents Joanne Westwood talking about safeguarding children in transit to the UK.